Tuesday to Saturday 10am-5pm. Last entry 4:30pm.

 What to expect on arrival

-We ask you to prevent damage to the building and collection by placing your bag into a clear plastic carrier bag which we provide.
-The Museum's delicate historic interiors are narrow and we cannot easily protect works of art; meaning there is a risk of damage from the straps and buckles.
+- We ask you to place your bag into a clear plastic carrier bag (provided by us).
+This is because the Museum's delicate historic interiors are narrow and we cannot easily protect works of art, meaning there is a risk of damage from the straps and buckles.

 Telephone: +44 (0) 20 7405 2107.